-If God provides, then why is Murphy’s Law a law that seems to apply even to devout Christians?
+If God provides, then why does Murphy’s Law seem to apply even to devout Christians?
 Why do bad things happen to good people?
-Why so much resistance when we try to do God’s will?
-This article seeks to show how trials and tribulations fits into Divine Providence and actually lead to joy.
+Why so much resistance, even from fellow Christians, when we try to do God’s will?
+This article seeks to show how trials fit into Divine Providence and actually lead to joy, love and unity.

 Often Christians act surprised when they try to do good and things don’t go according to plan.
-Sometimes it’s small but irritating annoyances that get in the way, other times serious calamities.
+Sometimes it’s small but irritating trials that get in the way, other times serious calamities.

 Why not?
-Because if we never experienced resistance, we’d never grow.
+Because if we never experienced trials, we’d never grow!
 After all, what do body-builders do?
 They expose their muscles to ever greater resistance, pushing against more and more weight.
 No pain, no gain.
-This is why James says “count it all joy, my brothers, when you meet various trials, for you know that the testing of your faith produces steadfastness” (James 1:2) How kind of our heavenly Father to double as our personal trainer and add more weight to the bar from time to time.
+This is why James says “count it all joy, my brothers, when you meet various trials, for you know that the testing of your faith produces steadfastness” (James 1:2).

 Now it is easy to see how we should expect trials to ensue when we are dealing with those outside the Church.
 But often the greatest trials come from dealing with those within.
-Paul and Barnabas saw things differently and so went their separate ways (Acts 15:39).
+Paul and Barnabas did not see eye to eye and so went their separate ways (Acts 15:39).
 And the Judaizing Christians were a constant thorn in the Paul’s side.
 Flannery O’Connor once noted that “you have to suffer as much from the church as for it.”

 Yet the Lord gives us the new commandment, to love one another as he has loved us (John 13: 34).
 The context of this command?
 Jesus had just washed the disciples’ feet, and Judas had responded to this act of love by slipping out into the darkness to betray his master.